Back to Nanoleaf Guides

 Contact Nanoleaf Support

-If no combination of troubleshooting steps brings the panels back to life, a critical component (likely the controller or PSU) was damaged by a power surge.
+If no combination of fixes brings the panels back to life, a critical component (likely the controller or PSU) was damaged by a power surge.
 Contact Nanoleaf customer support with your purchase details.
 They may send a replacement controller or PSU.
 Going forward, use a surge protector to prevent this issue.

 Quick Solutions

-Use a surge protector to prevent future damage
+Use a surge protector going forward

 Still having issues?
 This is usually the deeper cause below.